 You see, as mentioned above, the plant source from which CBD is extracted contains not just CBD only, but other active ingredients (about a hundred of them) in different compositions.

-This is why when CBD is extracted from its hemp source, there tends to be trace amounts of other compounds present.
+This is why when private label CBD is extracted from its hemp source, there tends to be trace amounts of other compounds present.
 Examples of these compounds include terpenes, flavonoids, among others.

 CBD is considered to be full spectrum when it contains cannabidiol (actual CBD) along with other compounds, and THC, present.